Brief History Of The British 4th Armoured Brigade

 In 2014 an end of an era was announced by the MoD that as part of the reorganisation of the British Army that the 4th Mechanised Brigade, would cease to exist and become the 4th Infantry Brigade and HQ North East.
 The new Brigade will continue to wear the Black Rat.

-Over the years the men that served with 4th Armoured Brigade have become fewer in number, but on 23rd October 1998, a permanent memorial to the 7th Armoured Division (shown below) was dedicated at Mundford, in Thetford Forest, Norfolk, by Field Marshall Lord Carver, who Commanded 4th Armoured Brigade from June 1944 to the end of World War Two.
+Over the years the men that served with 4th Armoured Brigade have become fewer in number, but on 23rd October 1998, a permanent memorial to the 7th Armoured Division (shown below) was dedicated at Mundford, in Thetford Forest, Norfolk, by Field Marshall Lord Carver, who served with 1st Royal Tank Regiment and later Commanded 4th Armoured Brigade from June 1944 to the end of World War Two.

 On 10th November 2002, the memorial was Dedicated by the Bishop of Lynn, the Rt.
 Rev. Anthony Foottit (assisted by Rev. David Hanwell), during the Remembrance Day service that year, to the memory of the Division and those who served in it, giving the 'Desert Rats' a permanent War Memorial here in the UK.